-Last week, I talked about Amazon ads.
-This week, I wanted to focus on Etsy and address the question are Etsy ads worth it?
+Last week, I talked about Amazon ads, and this week, I wanted to look at ads on Etsy and address the question, “Are Etsy ads worth it?”
 (Cutting to the chase — yes, they totally can be.)

 Advertising on Etsy is even easier than advertising on Amazon.
 The process is super easy and takes just a couple of minutes to set up.